tunroam/paper/report/720future.md

 ##### Dynamic DNS

-When the VPN endpoint or the RADIUS server for `validate_certificate` points to a home location without a fixed IP address, the server should be able to update its DNS records when the IP address changes.
+When the VPN endpoint or the RADIUS server proxied to is located at a home location without a fixed IP address, the server should be able to update its DNS records when the IP address changes.
 Besides DNS,
 other options exists such as *dynamic IPsec* or